stascode/elasticsearch-arm-template/README.md

-# elasticsearch-arm-template
+# Elasticsearch ARM template
-The ARM template for the Elasticsearch deployment
+This template helps to create single-box deployment of Elasticsearch